Control-D-Inc/ctrld/README.md

     type = "doq"

 ```

+`ctrld` will pick a working config for `listener.0` then writing the default config to disk for the first run.

 ## Advanced Configuration
 The above is the most basic example, which will work out of the box.
 If you're looking to do advanced configurations using policies, see [Configuration Docs](docs/config.md) for complete documentation of the config file.